We secured complete victory.

 We filed suit on behalf of Multnomah County, alleging that HHS flouted Congressional mandates and politicized Teen Pregnancy Prevention Program grants.
 Multnomah County was awarded a grant in 2015 and used $1.25 million per year to educate 15,000 teens, train 107 teachers, and engage 329 parents and caregivers in 32 middle and high schools across the county.
 We argued that the Department’s actions were taken ultra vires and violated the Administrative Procedure Act, the Purpose Statute, and the Appropriations Clause of the Constitution, and asked the Court to vacate the new funding criteria.

 The Court agreed with us that the Department’s actions were unlawful and vacated the criteria.
-The government has appealed the decision, and the case is pending before the U.S. Court of Appeals for the Ninth Circuit.
+The government dropped its appeal, delivering a complete victory for Multnomah County.

 June 8, 2018

 We filed suit in the District of Oregon on behalf of Multnomah County.

 We moved for a preliminary injunction and for partial summary judgment.

 In our motion, we argued that the new funding criteria violated the statutory text, the Purpose Statute, and the Appropriations Clause of the Constitution, and that Multnomah would be irrevocably harmed if the Department were allowed to use the new funding criteria.
 We also filed declarations on behalf of a member of Multnomah’s health department and the County’s grant partners that further detailed the harm caused by the government’s actions.

 August 10, 2018